Sevenmachines “Success is easiest to protect, and hardest to reinvent.”

 "More is more, nothing else"

-The ability to generate a site from scratch, a new kernel module, a frontend app, terraform production-grade infrastructure in a few minutes.
-No longer raking through the documentation of 10 seperate libraries before getting started, or digging through substack for that one answer that will solve your obscrure error message.
-No more developers, just ideas into reality in the blink of an eye.
+The ability to generate a site from scratch, a new kernel module, a frontend application, terraform production-grade infrastructure in a few minutes is a relatively new one.
+Perhaps even a year ago, I wouldn’t have had much faith in what was produced.
+These days triggering an agent flow on autopilot and leaving it to completion is common, and when using the latest models, generally successful.
+No more combing through the documentation of a dozen separate libraries before even knowing where to start, or hunting through substack for that one answer that will solve your obscure error message.
+So, no more coders required?
+Anyone can turn ideas into reality in the blink of an eye.
 Well, sort of…

-We shouldn’t underestimate even this element by itself, it represents a step-change in the pace we can do things, and cruciall, who can do them.
+We shouldn’t underestimate this change, it represents a complete overhaul of the pace we can do things, and who can do them.
 Anyone with an idea can code something, working production software, no longer reliant on convincing 3 other teams its a good idea, or that they must drop all the other work to get it up and running.
-Its a truly democratising power.
+It’s a truly democratising power.
+Anything that removes project management meetings must be a good thing surely.

 Admin, admin, admin